 - Frequently the best price-per-pint of any 50-pint unit.

 When testers can’t get the Midea Cube, the Frigidaire FHDD5034W1 is the unit they reach for next.
 It doesn’t have the Cube’s giant bucket or the hOmeLabs’ pump, but it removes water reliably and usually costs less.
-For a standard damp basement on a budget, it’s the smart buy.
+The trade-off is running cost: Frigidaire specs it at 8.5 amps (about 978 watts) versus roughly 512 watts for the Midea Cube 50 at 50% humidity per Dehumidifier Buyer’s Guide, so the “value” pick costs more to run all season.
+For a standard damp basement on a budget it’s still the smart buy — and our best Frigidaire dehumidifier guide breaks down the pump and 22-pint variants (or see the Midea-built GE lineup for a near-identical alternative).
+See the full power-draw and warranty breakdown in our Midea vs. Frigidaire comparison.

 4. Frigidaire Gallery FGAC5045W1 — Best Premium